-5 Related Work
+4 Related Work

 In this section, we discuss research efforts related to this paper.

-Baumann discussed two communication concepts based on session and global event management [Baumann98].
+Baumann discussed two communication concepts based on session and global event management [3].
 While the communication concepts introduced in Baumann where general, it did not allow for the mobility of the agents while in active communication.
 Our scheme allows an agent to move while in active communication and provides for message buffering and forwarding.

-Dong in [Dong98] proposed a communication framework from a language perspective, based on the various types of cooperation among the agents.
-While Reed in [Reed98] introduced a framework based on dialogue types and the distinction between persuasion and negotiation.
-Also, D'Iverno Agentis framework [D'Iverno98] is based upon a model of agent interaction whose key element is services and tasks.
+Dong in [7] proposed a communication framework from a language perspective, based on the various types of cooperation among the agents.
+While Reed in [10] introduced a framework based on dialogue types and the distinction between persuasion and negotiation.
+Also, D'Inverno Agentis framework [5] is based upon a model of agent interaction whose key element is services and tasks.
 Our scheme is general and application neutral, and employs high-level communication mechanisms to provide agent to agent communication and group collaboration.
 Our scheme is independent of the agent task and any agent group classification

 Chess discussed communication portals that are responsible for managing the arrival and departure of itinerant agents.
-The portal may support either session-oriented connection or messaging based protocols [Chess95].
-Rus's transportable agents have network-sensing tools that allow the agent to adapt to the network configuration and to navigate under an alternate plan [Rus97].
+The portal may support either session-oriented connection or messaging based protocols [4].
+Rus' transportable agents have network-sensing tools that allow the agent to adapt to the network configuration and to navigate under an alternate plan [11].
 Our scheme borrows from Rus's concepts, and allows the agent to dynamically acquire or offload communication components as it moves through its life cycle.

 Tambe have studied the problem of agent tracking in multi-agent worlds.
-Although, the paper [Tambe96] discusses the ability of one agent to execute models of another agent, and provides for dynamic and simultaneous execution of models, the architecture does not address communication issues, but instead assumes a high bandwidth inter-model communication.
+Although, the paper [12] discusses the ability of one agent to execute models of another agent, and provides for dynamic and simultaneous execution of models, the architecture does not address communication issues, but instead assumes a high bandwidth inter-model communication.

-6 Conclusion and Future Work
+5 Conclusion and Future Work

 Mobile agents have several advantages over the traditional client/server model.
 Mobile agents consume fewer network resources since they move the computation to the data rather than the data to the computation and do not require a continuous connection between machines.
 Mobile agents allow clients and servers to extend each other's functionality by programming each other.
 There are many alternative techniques to mobile agents such as queued RPC, proxy servers, etc. that have many of the same advantages.
-The problem with these techniques is that each one is only suitable for certain domain specific applications [Harrison95, and Green97].
-A mobile agent system on the other hand is a unified framework in which a wide range of distributed applications can be implemented easily and efficiently.
+The problem with these techniques is that each one is only suitable for certain domain specific applications [9, and 8].
+A mobile agent system on the other hand is a generic, open and unified framework in which a wide range of distributed applications can be implemented and deployed easily and effectively.